helgestein/metrohm_autolab_python/README.md

 # metrohm_autolab_python
-This exemplifies how to run a Metrohm Autolab PGSTAT302N with FRA/EIS and the true linear CV option in Python using the SDK
+This exemplifies how to run a Metrohm Autolab PGSTAT302N with FRA/EIS and the true linear CV option in Python using the SDK.
+Use it at your own risk as this comes without any promise of use or safety.
 # Installing all the prerequisites
 Go install the SDK and make sure to install **both** the Nova 1.11 and Nova 2.x version.
 You will then need to install pythonnet of the latest version do this by